patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 > "Delete the template below to get started with your project".

-Once this is complete, add the `<app-foo></app-foo>` element (corresponding to the "selector" property in the FooComponent @Component decorator) to your **app.component.html** file and "serve" your application again, if it's not already running.
+Once this is complete, add the `<app-foo></app-foo>` element (corresponding to the "selector" property in the FooComponent's "@Component" decorator) to your **app.component.html** file and "serve" your application again, if it's not already running.
 This should cause "foo works!" to be rendered in the browser.

 Congratulations - you have added your first component in Angular!